Model

 - class pyepo.model.omo.optOmoModel(solver='glpk')

-This is an abstract class for Pyomo-based optimization model
+This is an abstract class for a Pyomo-based optimization model

 - _model